 To gain experience in social entrepreneurship, Maria worked with the South Bend Entrepreneurship and Adversity Program.
 Supported by the Keough School’s McKenna Center for Human Development and Global Business, the program helps members of the South Bend community, particularly those facing economic or other hardships, in starting and growing a business.
 In 2019, Maria was awarded a Pulte Institute Student Fellowship, which enabled her to pursue an internship in social entrepreneurship.

-Through her minor in international development studies, which Maria is pursuing through the Keough School’s Kellogg Institute for International Studies, she is constructing an independent research project: in summer 2021, she plans to conduct fieldwork studying the language of instruction in Senegal.
+Through her minor in international development studies, which Maria is pursuing through the Keough School’s Kellogg Institute for International Studies, she constructed an independent research project to studying language instruction in Senegal.